-- 1. Support increased funding and certainty of funding for the Market Access Program and the Foreign Market Development Program to promote U.S. corn and corn products. - 2.
+- 1. Support increased funding and certainty of funding, at a minimum, current funding levels indexed for inflation from 2006, for the Market Access Program and the Foreign Market Development Program to promote U.S. corn and corn products. - 2.
 Support use of GSM-102 as a commercial export credit guarantee program for corn, corn co-products, livestock and poultry products without limitations to the type or amount of commodities purchased. - 3.
 The USDA should retain control of agricultural export promotion programs.